abaird/egghead-react-boilerplate/README.md

 LESSON 13:
 install webpack-dev-server which autobuilds changes and reloads the browser.
 Add options in the webpack.config.dev.js file to control the port and an option in package.json to automatically open a webpage to the webpack-dev-server.

+LESSON 14:
+Add the ability to debug source in dev mode by adding the source-map value to the devtool key in the config.